Giphy/GiphyAPI/README.md

 Please submit corrections via [github issues](https://github.com/giphy/GiphyAPI/issues).
 Please see the [terms](http://giphy.com/terms) for any restrictions on using the service.

 Note: the public beta key will be decommissioned at a point in the future.
 Usage in production is prohibited and not recommended.
-Developers seeking to leverage the Giphy API should contact [alex@giphy.com](mailto:alex@giphy.com) or [gt@giphy.com](mailto:gt@giphy.com) for a unique API key.
+Developers seeking to leverage the Giphy API should contact [api@giphy.com](mailto:api@giphy.com) for a unique API key.

 We recommend the JSONview plugin for [Firefox](https://addons.mozilla.org/en-us/firefox/addon/jsonview/) or [Chrome](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en)